I’m a community organiser and author rooted in Danish civil society.

-Apart from this, my work falls into three main categories:
+Generally, my work falls into three categories:

 I have a Master’s degree in Anthropology from the University of Copenhagen.
 I wrote my thesis on the shared use and development of the Ubuntu Linux open source system.